 Constellation’s current problems revolve around its desire to create a fourth revenue stream for its overall business.
 I’m speaking about the company’s multi-billion dollar investment in Canopy Growth (NYSE:CGC), Canada’s largest cannabis company and one of many businesses positioning itself for global domination.

-Although things haven’t gone nearly as smoothly as Executive Chairman Rob Sands would have liked, the fact that Canopy hired David Klein, Constellation’s current CFO, as CEO to replace Bruce Linton, who was let go in July, suggests it’s anxious to see its investment pan out in the long run.
+Although things haven’t gone nearly as smoothly as Executive Chairman Rob Sands would have liked, the fact that Canopy hired David Klein, Constellation’s current CFO, as CEO to replace Bruce Linton, suggests it’s anxious to see its investment pan out in the long run.
 Some have even speculated that Klein was the one who brought the Canopy investment to Rob Sands.

 “[Klein] could have been the one that actually brought this deal to them … so maybe he has to go in and clean up the mess that he’s responsible for,” Purpose Investments Chief Investment Officer Greg Taylor told BNN Bloomberg.

 Although that’s an interesting theory, I believe the fact Klein has been chair of its board since October has given him a good appreciation of what controls need to be put in place at Canopy so that it doesn’t spend like a drunken sailor.
 Rob Sands fourth-leg will ultimately prove to be a smart idea.

 Whatever happens over the next decade, you can be sure that Mastercard (NYSE:MA) is going to be in the thick of things when it comes to fintech.
 Over the past decade, MA stock generated a cumulative total return of 1,078%, which might not seem like a lot compared to Netflix’s returns, but when compared to Visa (NYSE:V), its biggest rival, it has outperformed by 350 basis points.